18.09 will be the last release which is based on

 - Using Parent docker

 - Advanced Logging

-- Using an external Slurm cluster
+- Running on an external cluster (DRM))

 - Magic Environment variables

 - Integrating non-Tool Shed tools into the container

 - Support & Bug Reports

 At first you need to install docker.
 Please follow the very good instructions from the Docker project.